jngaravitoc/poles_in_cosmos/docs/peer-review/response_2.md

 We thank the referee for their thoughtful comments on the second version of our paper.
+We also apologize for the late response, hopefully, this version of the paper has addressed all comments.
 We agree with the comments the referee made and made changes in the paper accordingly, these are highlighted in red.
 Below we elaborate more on the changes we made addressing all the comments from the referee's report.